yeun/open-color/README.md

 Open color is a color scheme for UI design.
 You can use it for font, background, border, etc. It contains a gray and twelve colors.
 All the colors are perceptible by color blind (specifically deuteranopia and protanopia) people.

-* The colors are subject to change in the future.
+Note: The colors are subject to change in the future.
 Thus, using an Open color as a main identity color is not recommended.

 ## Installation